 Also, Mondelez International traded at $46.55 and with a dividend yield of 2.45%.
 This sweets producer is a super-force: Toblerone, Oreo, Cadbury, Belviva, TUC.
 The company produces pre-packaged goods.
 And that kind of producer is among the most desired safe-haven stocks right now since its goods can be used at consumers’ homes.
 There is no need for visiting restaurants and being in the crowd.

 MDLZ stock is outperforming the S&P 500 by more than 10%.
-For some investors, the problem with this company can be its exposure to China and store shelves are less stocked now.
+For some investors, the problem with this company can be its exposure to China, and store shelves are less stocked now.
 But the company’s branch in China is very close to setting the situation to normal.

 Maybe Johnson & Johnson a 134 old company?
 It is one of the largest healthcare companies in the world.
-The company covers pharmaceuticals, medical materials and devices, surgical and orthopedic robotics, etc. It has well-known products Band-Aid and Tylenol.
+The company covers pharmaceuticals, medical materials, and devices, surgical and orthopedic robotics, etc. It has well-known products Band-Aid and Tylenol.
 The analysts are optimistic about the company’s long-term growth prospects.

-How to invest when the coronavirus pandemic is here?
+How to invest during the coronavirus pandemic?